keep-starknet-strange/madara/docs/rpc-contribution.md

 from madara project to check what are the parameters and return value that are assigned to the endpoint you will implement.

-If the endpoint you want to implement is not there (e.g. was recently introduced) check out the [specification](https://github.com/starkware-libs/starknet-specs/tree/v0.4.0-rc2/api) document from Starkware.
+If the endpoint you want to implement is not there (e.g. was recently introduced) check out the Starkware [specification](https://github.com/starkware-libs/starknet-specs/tree/v0.4.0-rc2/api).

 In the `crates/client` we can find two RPC related packages.